Building Brian, my AI Brain

 Why?

 There is a saying.
-The first generation builds it.
-The second generation consolidates and expands it.
-The third generation squanders it.
+The first generation builds.
+The second generation consolidates.
+The third generation squanders.

 Chatty has, however helped me produce a series of markdown files that hold a model of my brain as a series contextual notes that can be fed into any AI.